-All applications for membership shall be assessed by a committee of three Fellows of the College, chaired by the Registrar.
+All applications for membership shall be assessed by a committee of three Members of the College, chaired by the Registrar.

 - D.4.1.
-Prior to the deadline for receipt of applications, as Chair, the Registrar shall form one or more Credentials Committee(s), each consisting of the Registrar and two other Fellows of the College, as warranted by the number of applicants.
-Apart from the Registrar, the identities of the other committee members shall be known only to persons working in the CCPM office that require this knowledge. - D.4.2.
+Prior to the deadline for receipt of applications, as Chair, the Registrar shall form one or more Credentials Committee(s), each consisting of the Registrar and two other Members of the College, as warranted by the number of applicants. - D.4.2.
 Upon receipt from the Registrar of the list of applicants, the members of the Credentials Committee(s) are expected to declare all real or perceived conflicts with any of the applicants that would prevent them from delivering an unbiased review of the applications.
-In such cases, the Registrar will find another Fellow of the College to either review the applications for which there is a conflict or to replace the original Fellow on the committee. - D.4.3.
-The Credentials Committee shall review the submitted material and determine whether or not each applicant meets the eligibility criteria specified in the Bylaws and these Regulations.

-- D.4.4.
-The Credentials Committee(s) shall report to the Registrar its decision concerning each candidate within two weeks of receipt of the submitted materials. - D.4.5.
-The Credentials Committee(s) may defer a decision on a questionable application to the CCPM Board.
+In such cases, the Registrar will find another Member of the College to either review the applications for which there is a conflict or to replace the original Member on the committee. - D.4.3.
+The Credentials Committee shall review the submitted material and determine whether or not each applicant meets the eligibility criteria specified in the Bylaws and these Regulations. - D.4.4.
+The Credentials Committee(s) shall report to the Registrar its decision concerning each applicant within two weeks of receipt of the submitted materials. - D.4.5.
+The Credentials Committee(s) may defer decisions to the CCPM Board.